TrellixVulnTeam/swahilipython_SCMU/Doc/extending/extending.rst

 .. _callingpython:

-Calling Python Functions from C
+Calling Python Functions kutoka C
 ===============================

-So far we have concentrated on making C functions callable from Python.
-The reverse is also useful: calling Python functions from C. This is especially the case for libraries that support so-called "callback" functions.
-If a C interface makes use of callbacks, the equivalent Python often needs to provide a callback mechanism to the Python programmer; the implementation will require calling the Python callback functions from a C callback.
+So far we have concentrated on making C functions callable kutoka Python.
+The reverse is also useful: calling Python functions kutoka C. This is especially the case for libraries that support so-called "callback" functions.
+If a C interface makes use of callbacks, the equivalent Python often needs to provide a callback mechanism to the Python programmer; the implementation will require calling the Python callback functions kutoka a C callback.
 Other uses are also imaginable.

 Fortunately, the Python interpreter is easily called recursively, and there is a standard interface to call a Python function.
-(I won't dwell on how to call the Python parser with a particular string as input --- if you're interested, have a look at the implementation of the :option:`-c` command line option in :file:`Modules/main.c` from the Python source code.)
+(I won't dwell on how to call the Python parser with a particular string as input --- if you're interested, have a look at the implementation of the :option:`-c` command line option in :file:`Modules/main.c` kutoka the Python source code.)

 Calling a Python function is easy.
 First, the Python program must somehow pass you the Python function object.
 You should provide a function (or some other